maxfleck/comment-deep-eyring-architecture/README.md

-# comment-deep-eyring
+# comment-deep-eyring-architecture

-Code for Comment on Paper: Advancing material property prediction: using physics-informed machine learning models for viscosity
+### Code for Comment on Paper: Advancing material property prediction: using physics-informed machine learning models for viscosity

 ## Technical NOTES: